dmil/code4policy/README.md

 [apireadings.md](apireadings.md) | API Readings
 --- | Review CodeCademy Lesson 5: Lists and Dictionaries
 [viz-form](https://goo.gl/forms/sairW5dlmOu0HS8n2) | Select a Visualization
-mozilla-website | Render the D3 line chart at the bottom of your Mozilla Website
+mozilla-website | Render the D3 line chart from class at the bottom of your Mozilla Website.

 <!--